bspeice/speice.io/_drafts/isomorphic-apps.md

 At this point I'm pretty convinced that `stdweb` is causing issues for `yew` as well, but can't prove it.

 I did also get a [minimal example](https://github.com/bspeice/isomorphic_rust/tree/master/minimal) running that doesn't depend on any tools besides `wasm-bindgen`.
-It requires manually writing "`extern C`" blocks for everything in the browser though, so I don't recommend it.
+However, it requires manually writing "`extern C`" blocks for everything you need from the browser.
+Es no bueno.

 Finally, from a tools and platform view, there are two up-and-coming packages that should be mentioned:
 [js-sys] and [web-sys].
-Their purpose is to be fundamental building blocks that simply exposes the browser's APIs to Rust.
-If you're interested in building a app framework from scratch, these should give you the most flexibility.
+Their purpose is to be fundamental building blocks that exposes the browser's APIs to Rust.
+If you're interested in building an app framework from scratch, these should give you the most flexibility.
 I didn't touch either in my research, though I expect them to be essential long-term.

 So there's a lot in play from the Rust side of things, and it's just going to take some time to figure out